 Changes in accounting standards and subjective assumptions, estimates and judgments by management related to complex accounting matters could significantly affect our financial results.

-If we fail to or are unable to implement and maintain effective internal controls over financial reporting, the accuracy and timeliness of our financial reporting may be adversely affected.
+If we fail to or are unable to maintain effective internal controls over financial reporting, the accuracy and timeliness of our financial reporting may be adversely affected.

 Debt & Financing - Risk 1